l7mp/stunner/README.md

 mechanisms](https://datatracker.ietf.org/doc/html/rfc8155).
 When no auto-discovery mechanism is available, clients will need to be manually configured to stream audio/video media over STUNner.

-The below JavaScript snippet will direct a WebRTC client to use STUNner.
-Make sure to substitute the placeholders (like `<STUNNER_PUBLIC_ADDR>`) with the correct configuration from the running STUNner config; don't forget that `stunnerctl` is always there for you if lost.
+The below JavaScript snippet will direct a WebRTC client to use STUNner as the TURN server.
+Make sure to substitute the placeholders (like `<STUNNER_PUBLIC_ADDR>`) with the correct configuration from the running STUNner config; don't forget that `stunnerctl` is always there for you to help.

 ```js
 var ICE_config = {